Answer Keys

 37 A. Blogger A questions “more practical” things about preparing, namely the benefit of learning your lines.

-38 С. Both bloggers believe that actor himself can’t tell how well he performs.
+38 С. Both bloggers believe that the actor himself can’t tell how well he performs.
 Blogger A: ” actors are not necessarily the best judge of their own performance”, Blogger C: “the actors is simply playing a part, and how well he or she does that is for others to judge”

 З9 А. I couldn’t find the answer to this one, please let me know if you do!